 9. Torres Del Paine

 If there is a paradise on earth, Torres Del Paine may be it.
 Located in the National Park with the same name, Torres Del Paine is just filled with the most beautiful landscapes in the whole of Patagonia.
 Mountains, lakes, glaciers, icebergs, flora and fauna embellish even more this earthly dream.

 Located in South America’s second largest freshwater lake, General Carrera in Patagonia, Chile, these spectacular natural formations are a perfect mix between emerald-green and turquoise-blue waters, and breathtakingly beautiful marble caves carved into passageways and caverns.

 These amazing marble formations were sculpted by erosion into three main marble formations: La Capilla (the Chapel), El Catedral (the Cathedral), and La Cueva (the Cave).
 These impressive formations are large enough for a small boat to glide through, and those lucky enough to visit in this fashion will enjoy a sense of adventure evoking an Indiana Jones movie.

 Additional Articles of Interest:

-About the Author: A native of Chile, Gabriela Fernandez is a passionate traveler, journalist, writer and political scientist with extensive international experience working as a broadcaster, writer and actress for television channels, radio stations and magazines across the globe.
-With a Master's Degree in International Development & Cooperation, she has explored cultures and cuisines the world over while traveling to 6 continents, more than 20 countries and hundreds of cities.
+About the Author - Gabriela Fernandez is a passionate traveler, journalist, writer and political scientist with extensive international experience working as a broadcaster, writer and actress for television channels, radio stations and magazines across the globe.
+With a Master's Degree in International Development & Cooperation, she has explored cultures and cuisines the world over while traveling to 6 continents, more than 20 countries and hundreds of cities worldwide.